-sharkprivilege asked: could you talk more about the male disney villains being queer coded with stereotypes?
+sharkprivilege said: could you talk more about the male disney villains being queer coded with stereotypes?

 homophobia Disney Hollywood villains stereotypes

 Many male Disney villains are what we would call “camp.”
 Effeminate, vain, “wimpy” and portrayed as laughable and unlikable.
 Calling upon common negative stereotypes about gay men, these villains are characterized as villainous by embodying these tropes and traits.

 Think about it: Often Thin/un-muscled figure, heavily inked and shadowed eyes (giving the impression of eyeliner and eye shadow?), stereotypically “sassy” and/or manipulative, often ends up being cowardly once on the defensive, many have comedic male sidekicks (such as Wiggins, Smee, Iago, the…snake that isn’t Kaa)